dhedeepya1825/Food-Delivery-WebApplication/README.md

  - React Functional Component : It is just a Js function that returns a react element or JSX code.
   -Component composition : Composing 2 components to one another.

+- 2 TYPES OF EXPORT/IMPORT:

+-DEFAULT EXPORT/IMPORT:
+export default component;
+import component from "path";

+-NAMED EXPORT/IMPORT:
+export const component;
+import {component} from "path";

+WHENEVER STATE VARIABLE UPDATE , REACT TRIGGERS A RECONSILIATION CYCLE(RERENDERS THE COMPONENT) ->if there is no dependancy then useEffect is called on every render ->if there is dependancy is emptyi.e,[] then useEffect is called on initial render (only once) ->if there is dependancy is i.e,[btnName] then useEffect is called everytime btnName is updated

+TWO TYPES OF ROUTING
+1)CLIENT-SIDE ROUTING
+2)SERVER-SIDE ROUTING